Tutorial: Azure Active Directory integration with SAP Cloud for Customer

 Please make sure that NameID value should match with the username field in the SAP Cloud for Customer platform.

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-When you click the SAP Cloud for Customer tile in the Access Panel, you should get automatically signed-on to your SAP Cloud for Customer application.
+When you click the SAP Cloud for Customer tile in the Access Panel, you should be automatically signed in to the SAP Cloud for Customer for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.